+based on estimates of advertising volumes for contract customers who are eligible for advertising rate adjustments and discounts.
 Goodwill and Other Intangible Assets.
 The Company has a significant amount of goodwill and indefinite-lived intangible assets that are reviewed at least annually for possible impairment.

+Ja nuary 2, J anuary 3,

-(in millions) January 2, 2011
+(in millions) 2011 2010

-Goodwill and indefinite-lived intangible assets \$1,907.2 , ,
+Goodwill and indefinite-lived intangible assets \$ 1,907.2 \$ 1,963.5

-Total assets \$5,158.4 . ,
+Total assets \$ 5,158.4 \$ 5,186.2

-intangible assets to total assets 37 % 38%
+Percentage of goodwill and indefinite-lived intangible assets to total assets 37% 38%